Prostate Screening Choices

 Digital Rectal Exam

-The digital rectal exam (DRE) may be done during your regular physical exam.
+The digital rectal exam (DRE) may be done during a routine physical exam.
 The prostate gland lies next to the rectal wall.
-It should be walnut-sized.
+Normally, the prostate is roughly the size of a walnut.
 The doctor will use a gloved finger to feel the prostate through the rectum.
-This exam is done to find lumps or changes to your prostate.
+This exam is done to find lumps or changes to the prostate gland.

-- The DRE cannot show if the lump is cancer or not.
+- The DRE may not be able to determine if the lump is cancerous or not.
 A positive test will lead to further testing.

 - Some lumps may not be found through this exam.
 Very early stage cancer is difficult to detect with DRE.
 A clear test (where the doctor does not detect any lumps) may again encourage men to ignore symptoms common to prostate cancer.
 This could lead to delays in treatment.